stolen from behind a Harper’s paywall and presented to you, the Helytimes reader.

 Sleep is the cousin what a fuckin’ family picture

 This time last year I was in New Orleans.
-From The Atlas we learn of the Money Wasters second line.
+From The Atlas we learned the time of the Money Wasters second line was coming around.
 The WWOZ website confirms the date and a route for the parade, ending Under The 10, in the epic sonic canyon created by the concrete freeway overpass that takes I-10 across the city on its way to Los Angeles and Jacksonville, Florida.
 What a time!
 What a place!
 When will we feel that free again?

 A guy at the second line said to me